shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/10-Express with Node/Readme.md

 In summary, when a client, such as a web browser, sends an HTTP GET request to the root path ("/") of the server, the Express.js application responds with an HTML page that displays the text "Hello World! ff" in a prominent header ("h1") format.

-Please note that this example showcases hardcoded content.
-In a real-world application, the response content might be dynamically generated based on data from various sources.

 ---